asrahman97/project1/readme.md

 ## Stretch Goals

-Have an easy and a hard mode
+Create a easy or hard mode